Corrt1x/Coding-Literature/README.md

 # My Book List

 Welcome!
 This is a simple project that keeps a list of recommended programming books(hopefully not only by me).
+**This list is just a starting point based on my own opinions and research.
+The "best" book is different for everyone!
+If you have a favorite book that's missing, please feel free to contribute.**

 The main list of books is stored in the `books.json` file.
 The `app.py` script is a simple Python program that reads that file and prints.